mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 #### Expose credentials to Kubernetes via Kubernetes secrets

-The above downloaded private key is now used for the next step: to add this information securly to the kubernetes cluster as a secret (where <code>cuba-on-kubernetes-pk-1c5174bb7e33.json</code> is the name of the downloaded PK file):
+The above downloaded private key is now used for the next step: to add this information securly to the Kubernetes cluster as a secret (where <code>cuba-on-kubernetes-pk-1c5174bb7e33.json</code> is the name of the downloaded PK file):

 {% highlight bash %}
 $ kubectl create secret generic cloudsql-instance-credentials \